dtjohnson/xlsx-populate/README.md

 <a name="Range+formula"></a>

 #### range.formula() ⇒ <code>string</code> &#124; <code>undefined</code>
-Gets the formula shared across the range.
+Gets the shared formula in the start cell (assuming it's the source of the shared formula).

 **Kind**: instance method of <code>[Range](#Range)</code>
 **Returns**: <code>string</code> &#124; <code>undefined</code> - The shared formula.